-The Association has been in contact with both Genzyme and Amicus in regard to the Coronavirus emergency.
-Sanofi has released a statement on the update on production of Myozyme.
+The Australian Pompe Association has been in contact with both Genzyme and Amicus in regard to the Coronavirus emergency.
+Sanofi has released a statement (below) on the update on the production of Myozyme.

-The Association has also been in discussion with Dr Tchan at Westmead hospital in Sydney, who tells us that appointments may need to be amended due to the changes on the ward to allow for the appropriate spacing between treatment chairs.
-We understand that spacing of chairs may be an issue in a number of other treatment centers.
+The Association has also been in discussion with Dr Tchan at Westmead hospital in Sydney.
+Dr Tchan tells us that appointments may need to be amended due to the changes in the ward, to allow for the appropriate spacing between treatment chairs.
+We understand that spacing of chairs may be an issue in a number of other treatment centres.

-We all need to be aware that as Pompe patients, many of us are in the high risk category and going to hospital for your infusion may put you at risk.
+We all need to be aware that as Pompe patients, many of us are in the high-risk category and going to the hospital for your infusion may put you at risk.
 These include transport, taxi, Community transport, public transport and the other patients in the hospital.
-If you have any concerns please talk with your treating centers.
+If you have any concerns please talk with your treating centres.

-If you are on the Amicus trial and can’t for any reason get to the hospital for your treatment, we are advised that the trial protocol allows for a patient to miss a treatment and again please check with you treatment center.
+If you are on the Amicus trial and can’t for any reason get to the hospital for your treatment, we are advised that the trial protocol allows for a patient to miss a treatment.
+Please check with your treatment centre.
 Statement by Amicus regarding clinical trials here

 The following webinar focuses on how those affected by inherited metabolic diseases may be impacted by the coronavirus (COVID-19) outbreak.The webinar was organised by patient organisations working in the field of Inherited Metabolic Diseases (IMD) with the aim of addressing questions and concerns raised by the IMD community.
 The webinar was recorded live on Monday 23rd March; you can access the recording via the link below.
 Many questions were received during the webinar, we will aim to answer these in the coming days and to update the information shared, in line with current advice and guidance.
 Many thanks to all speakers and contributors for sharing their valuable time and experience with our community.#COVID19 #Webinar #LSDCollab #MetabolicSupportUK #BIMDG